 1. Not making content accessible

 Online learning needs to be accessible to every student, regardless of their needs or abilities.
 As such, it’s imperative that you choose a video tool with accessibility features that all students can easily use.
-While some platforms may offer captions or other features that technically meet basic ADA requirements, look out for those that lack any of the following:
+While some may offer captions or other features that technically meet basic ADA requirements, look out for those that lack any of the following:

 - Easy, web-based caption editing with built-in compliance checker